MHageH/c_uart_interface/README.md

 - Employ correction algorithms based on external sensor input (work on Sensor_bridge)
 - Add support for other boards
+- Add activation on request for STM32F4 board
+- Move all the execution sequences to seperate files
+- Concatenate all the repetitive commands into functions

 # Requirements
 - STM32F4-discovery (or others might be possible with code modification)
 - ARM development tools : toolchain, st-link